Spiced Christmas Jam

 • 1 tbsp lemon juice

-Storing: Store the jam in the refrigerator for up to 3 weeks or follow proper canning procedures to store it for longer.
+6. Store in the refrigerator up to 3 weeks or follow canning procedures for longer storage.

 Post a Comment